LingweiMeng/MyChatGPT/README.md

 # MyChatGPT
-A causual homemade ChatGPT python script that can run using terminal (as long as you have an API).
+A casual homemade ChatGPT python script that can run using terminal (as long as you have an API).

 Just run the code and type something.